tpill90/steam-lancache-prefill/docs/mkdocs/detailed-command-usage/Benchmark.md

 Intended for use in identifying potential bottlenecks both server side (usually disk IO), as well as client side.

 <!-- TODO don't like this line -->
-`Benchmark` uses the same download logic as `prefill`, however it offers the following instead:
+`benchmark` uses the same download logic as `prefill`, however it offers the following instead:

 <!-- TODO touch this up -->
 - Portable, no need to login to Steam in order to start download.